By Abby Sorensen, Editor

 Normally my “From The Editor” column relates golf to B2B sales and marketing.
 But this time, I’ll be sharing a baseball story to inspire marketers not to sit on their hands and wait for trade shows to come back.

-At the time I wrote this, my beloved St. Louis Cardinals were on day 15 of not playing baseball.
+At the time I wrote this in 2020, my beloved St. Louis Cardinals were on day 15 of not playing baseball.
 The COVID-19 outbreak that swept through the team came with a personal dose of irony since I wear a St. Louis Cardinals face mask in the office every day.

 These masks from Fanatics.com are absolutely my favorite.
 They wash well, are comfortable, and the straps don’t irritate my ears.
 10/10, 5 stars, would highly recommend, #gocardinals.